Jeimer Candelario Preview, Player Props: Cubs vs. Pirates

 Jeimer Candelario At The Plate

-- He ranks 43rd in batting average, 31st in on base percentage, and 24th in slugging among the qualified hitters in MLB.
+- Among the qualifying hitters in MLB play, he ranks 51st in batting average, 35th in on-base percentage, and 23rd in slugging.

-- Candelario has picked up a hit in 63.9% of his 119 games this season, with at least two hits in 25.2% of them.
+- Candelario has picked up a hit in 76 of 120 games this season, with multiple hits 30 times.

-- Candelario has driven home a run in 39 games this year (32.8%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on five occasions..
+- In 32.5% of his games this year, Candelario has had at least one RBI.
+He's picked up more than one in 14.2% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.